Sodium hydroxide: Safety

-Like other corrosive acids and alkalis, drops of sodium hydroxide solutions can readily decompose proteins and lipids in living tissues via amide hydrolysis and ester hydrolysis, which consequently cause chemical burns and may induce permanent blindness upon contact with eyes.
+Like other corrosive acids and alkalis, a few drops of sodium hydroxide solutions can readily decompose proteins and lipids in living tissues via amide hydrolysis and ester hydrolysis, which consequently cause chemical burns and may induce permanent blindness upon contact with eyes.
 Solid alkali can also express its corrosive nature if there is water, such as water vapor.
 Thus, protective equipment, like rubber gloves, safety clothing and eye protection, should always be used when handling this chemical or its solutions.
 The standard first aid measures for alkali spills on the skin is, as for other corrosives, irrigation with large quantities of water.
 Washing is continued for at least ten to fifteen minutes.

 Moreover, dissolution of sodium hydroxide is highly exothermic, and the resulting heat may cause heat burns or ignite flammables.
 It also produces heat when reacted with acids.

-Sodium hydroxide is also mildly corrosive to glass, which can cause damage to glazing or cause ground glass joints to bind.
+Sodium hydroxide is mildly corrosive to glass, which can cause damage to glazing or cause ground glass joints to bind.
 Sodium hydroxide is corrosive to several metals, like aluminium which reacts with the alkali to produce flammable hydrogen gas on contact.

+Sodium hydroxide's toxicity level for fish etc. is around 20—200 mg/L and is associated with increased pH value.
+However as it is quickly neutralized and does not accumulate, its effect on the environment is usually easily handled.

 Storage

 Careful storage is needed when handling sodium hydroxide for use, especially bulk volumes.
 Following proper NaOH storage guidelines and maintaining worker/environment safety is always recommended given the chemical's burn hazard.

 Sodium hydroxide is often stored in bottles for small-scale laboratory use, within intermediate bulk containers (medium volume containers) for cargo handling and transport, or within large stationary storage tanks with volumes up to 100,000 gallons for manufacturing or waste water plants with extensive NaOH use.
 Common materials that are compatible with sodium hydroxide and often utilized for NaOH storage include: polyethylene (HDPE, usual, XLPE, less common), carbon steel, polyvinyl chloride (PVC), stainless steel, and fiberglass reinforced plastic (FRP, with a resistant liner).

-Sodium hydroxide must be stored in airtight containers to preserve its normality as it will absorb water from the atmosphere.
+Sodium hydroxide must be stored in airtight containers to preserve its normality as it will absorb water and carbon dioxide from the atmosphere.